Vyasatirtha: Nyayamruta

 Nyayamruta is a polemical and expositional work in four chapters.
 Advaita assumes that the world and its multiplicity is the result of the interaction between Maya (sometimes also characterized as avidya or ignorance) and the Brahman.
 Therefore, according to Advaita, the world is nothing more than an illusory construct.
 The definition of this falsity of the world (called mithyatva) varies within Advaita with some opining that the world has various degrees of reality for example Appayya Dikshita assumes three degrees, while Madhusudhana Saraswati assumes two.
 The first chapter of Nyayamruta refutes these definitions of reality.

 In the second chapter, Vyasatirtha examines role of pramanas in Dvaita and Advaita.
 Pramana translates to "proof" or "means of knowing".
 Dvaita assumes the validity of three pramanas: pratyeksha (direct experience), anumana (inference) and sabda (agama).
-Here, Vyasatirtha argues that the principles of Dvaita can be supported by the relevant pramanas and demonstrates this by verifying Madhva's doctrine of five fold difference accordingly.
+Here, Vyasatirtha argues that the principles of Dvaita can be supported by the relevant pramanas and demonstrates this by verifying Madhva's doctrine of fivefold difference accordingly.
 (Note: According to Madhva, there exists five kinds of differences (called panchabheda) in the world.
 According to this doctrine: 1. no two individual souls or Atmans are alike.
 2. Atman and Brahman are distinct and separate 3.
 Atman is distinct from Matter (called 'jada').
 4. No two particles of matter are alike 5.
 Brahman and matter are separate and distinct.)
 Subsequently, the Advaita concept of Nirguna Brahman is argued against.
 While the third deals with the critique of the Advaita view on the attainment of true knowledge (jnana), the fourth argues against soteriological issues in Advaita like Moksha, specifically dealing with the concept of Jivanmukti (enlightenment while alive).
 Vyasatirtha asks whether, for an Advaitin, the body ceases to exist after the veil of illusion has been lifted and the unity with the Brahman has been attained.

 Nyayamruta caused a furore in the Advaita community resulting in a series of scholarly debates over centuries.
 Madhusudhana Saraswati, a scholar from Varanasi, composed a line-by-line refutation of Nyayamruta titled Advaitasiddhi.
-In response, Ramacharya rebutted with Nyayamruta Tarangini and Anandabhattaraka with Nyayamruta Kantakoddhara.
+In response, Vyasa Ramacharya rebutted with Nyayamruta Tarangini and Pandurangi Anandabhattaraka with Nyayamruta Kantakoddhara.
 The former is criticised by Brahmananda Saraswati in his commentary on Advaitasiddhi, Guruchandrika.
 Vanamali Mishra composed a refutation of the Bramhananda Saraswati's work and the controversy eventually died down.
 Stoker conjectures that the strong responses Vyasatirtha received were due to the waning power of Advaita in the Vijayanagara empire coupled by the fact that as an administrator of the mathas, Vyasatirtha enjoyed royal patronage.

 Vyasatirtha's disciple Vijayendra Tirtha has authored a commentary on the Nyayamruta called Laghu Amoda.